apsara-stack/terraform-provider-apsarastack/website/docs/r/route_table_attachment.html.markdown

 -> **NOTE:** Terraform will auto build route table attachment while it uses `apsarastack_route_table_attachment` to build a route table attachment resource.

-For information about route table and how to use it, see [What is Route Table](https://www.alibabacloud.com/help/doc-detail/87057.htm).

 ## Example Usage